LonghaoQian/AnimationModels/examples/background/model_building.md

 # Built-in Models
-This package provides the following built-in models that can be created by a single function call:
+- This package provides the following built-in models that can be created by a single function call.
+- Read [Background of Rotations](rotation_matrix.md) for more details about mathematical background.
+- [Matlab Animation Frame System](animation_frame_system.md) explains in details about how frame systems work in Matlab.

 ## Quadrotor
 - To create a quadrotor, use [CreateQuadRotor.m](../../src/models/CreateQuadRotor.m);
 - The body-fixed frame of the plane is ``planeObj.frame``;